Trade Show Treasure Hunt: Insider Tips for Success

 Do – Attend After-hours Events And Parties

 I know you are tired after a full day of the show!
 We are all tired!
-But if you get invited to an after-show party, dinner, or gathering, GO!
-This is where the real networking happens.
+But if you’re invited to an after-show party, dinner, or gathering, go!
+This is where genuine networking occurs.
 Don’t bail out, go to bed, or hang out with your group.

 Do – Plan Ahead

 Events and sessions sell out!
 Plan, prepare, and sign up, but don’t be so rigid with your schedule that you can’t pivot.
-Be flexible if you plan to be in one place but get a networking opportunity you didn’t plan for.
+Be flexible if you plan to be in one place, but get a networking opportunity you didn’t plan for.
 If you are with a group, divide and conquer and come together to discuss what you saw and learned.
 Know your goals and what you are looking for and hoping to achieve.
-Many vendors are so busy they book their entire week with customers ahead of time.
-If there is someone you want to talk to, consider reaching out ahead of time and booking an appointment with them so you will know they will be available for you.
+Many vendors are so busy that they book their entire week with customers ahead of time.
+If you want to talk to someone, try reaching out first.
+Book an appointment with them.
+This way, you will know they are available.

 Do Not – Forget Your Business Cards

 There is just something about a physical business card.
-When going to a large booth with many people, scanning your badge might not get you back to the right person to follow up as quickly as a business card exchange can.
+When you visit a large booth with many people, scanning your badge may not help you find the right person quickly.
+Exchanging business cards can be faster for follow-ups.
 This is also helpful when networking.

 Do Not – Wear Uncomfortable Shoes